Trepan-Debuggers/kshdb/docs/commands/set/autoeval.rst

 Evaluate unrecognized debugger commands.

-Often inside the debugger, one would like to be able to run arbitrary zsh commands without having to preface expressions with ``print`` or ``eval``.
-Setting *autoeval* on will cause unrecognized debugger commands to be *eval*'d as a zsh expression.
+Often inside the debugger, one would like to be able to run arbitrary ksh commands without having to preface expressions with ``print`` or ``eval``.
+Setting *autoeval* on will cause unrecognized debugger commands to be *eval*'d as a ksh expression.

 Note that if this is set, on error the message shown on type a bad debugger command changes from: